|

 an alien threat now?"
 Dal

 commented.
-"I think we're done with conventional playing around,"
+"I think we're done with convention,"

 Kor agreed.
 Anti-matter